COVID-19 Contingency Plan

 Seek to arrange transit to client sites in the short-term via private vehicle rather than public transport, to avoid close contact with large numbers of the public.

-If this cannot be avoided, wash your hands at the earliest convenience afterwards, or use sanitiser.
+If this cannot be avoided, wash your hands at the earliest convenience afterwards, or use a sanitiser.

 Reassure clients of our measures.